Liaison and Diversion in court settings

 Together currently delivers liaison and diversion services across London.
 In April 2014 and April 2015 respectively, Together was chosen by NHS England as one of the lead delivery partners for phases one and two of the London trial site for Liaison and Diversion (two of 20 trial sites in the initiative led by NHS England to roll out Liaison and Diversion services nationally).

-To deliver the services, we partnered with with Barnet, Enfield & Haringey Mental Health Trust, East London NHS Foundation Trust and North East London NHS Foundation Trust (for phase 1) and West London Mental Health NHS Trust, Central and North West London NHS Foundation Trust and Barnet, Enfield and Haringey Mental Health NHS Trust (phase two).
+To deliver the services, we partnered with Barnet, Enfield & Haringey Mental Health Trust, East London NHS Foundation Trust and North East London NHS Foundation Trust for phase 1.
+For phase 2, we partnered with West London Mental Health NHS Trust, Central and North West London NHS Foundation Trust and Barnet, Enfield and Haringey Mental Health NHS Trust.

 Currently, we are working in partnership with all London NHS Trusts to deliver the London L&D service.
-The service sees vulnerable people at time of arrest at court settings and follows them through to their journey to the courts, if relevant.
-We are also supporting the delivery of the trial site in South Yorkshire through a partnership with.
+The service sees vulnerable people at time of arrest at court settings and follows them through their journey to the courts, if relevant.